gahoccode/rules/my-rules/global_rules.md

    - Set status after finish with each task
    - Create a Changelog with checkboxes to keep track and update on progess
    - Remove tasks/ in .gitignore for testing and referencing

+## Task Management
+   - Every time changes are made, go back to the change log and update on what's changed.
+Keep track of task completions with checkboxes.
+   - Run integration tests when a new feature is added.
+   - Explain your conditional statements in your code with comments.
 ## Code Organization

 1. **Modular Design**